How to complain and get results

 Anger is an understandable response when you get the runaround.
 But try to remember that the customer service rep is a human being too and didn’t cause the original problem, Doyle notes.

-“You want to keep your cool,” Doyle says.
+“You want to keep your cool,” Doyle said.
 “Because that’s the old adage: You really do catch more flies with honey.”